 At the outset, the student and the advisor should establish a schedule for progress reports and advising.
 Additionally, they should also agree on a timeline for drafts.
 It is the student's responsibility to follow through with the established schedule and to maintain regular contact with his or her advisor during the writing process.

 Students should follow the guidlines of A Handbook for Graduate Theses and Capstone Projects as published by the Ashland University Graduate School unless otherwise directed by your advisor or the instructions in this website.
 Theses should be formatted according to the guidelines in the Chicago Manual of Style or A Manual for Writers of Research Papers, Theses, and Dissertations by Kate L. Turabian (Turabian Style).
 It is suggested that you acquire a copy of a recent edition of the Turabian manual or other style guide at the start of the research process.

 When the thesis/capstone project is completed, the student shall produce a Cover Page .
 The student should sign and date the cover page, and forward it along with their project to their thesis/capstone advisor.
 Please use the following Cover Page templates:

 When the thesis/capstone advisor and second reader sign the thesis or capstone project they are attesting that it is of sufficient quality and scope for the MA degree.
 Once the thesis/capstone advisor and the second reader approve the finished thesis, they sign the thesis approval form and submit it along with the thesis to the chair for his approval.
 The director must also sign to verify the student's good standing.
 The signatures of the chair and the director signal that the student has completed the thesis/capstone requirement.

-A student has two years from the completion of AHG 690 to finish the thesis or capstone project.
+A student has two years from the approval of their proposal to finish the thesis or capstone project.
 The chair may grant a one year extension.
 A further extension of one year requires the approval of the Faculty Committee.
 All requirements for the degree must be completed within ten years from first enrollment.